-Washington D.C. has a packed calendar of events over the holiday weekend, including a free outdoor concert at the U.S. Capitol, a crab festival, and derby race in Crisfield, so you're sure to find something fun for the whole family to do on Labor Day weekend in 2019 in Washington, D.C.
+Washington, D.C., and the local area have a packed calendar of events over the Labor Day holiday weekend, including a free outdoor concert at the U.S. Capitol, a crab festival and derby race, and a Scottish heritage festival, to name just a few.
+You're sure to find something fun for the whole family to do on Labor Day weekend in Washington, D.C.

 There's nothing quite as patriotic as listening to the National Symphony Orchestra at the Capitol building of the United States.
 On Sunday of Labor Day weekend, you can head over to East Capitol and First Streets in Washington, D.C. to hear this free, live concert starting at 8 p.m.

 On the Saturday of Labor Day weekend each year, the Lake Anne Jazz and Blues Festival brings a free, family-friendly showcase of talented local emerging artists and international jazz performers together for one day of music and fun.
-Located at the Lake Anne Plaza in Reston, Virginia from 1 p.m. to 8 p.m., this event is open to all ages.
+Located at the Lake Anne Plaza in Reston, Virginia, from 2 p.m. to 8 p.m., this event is open to all ages.

-Although not exclusively a Labor Day event, the Maryland Renaissance Festival runs on weekends from August 24 through October 20 in Annapolis, MD.
-The whole family will marvel over the 16th century English village with crafts, food, live performances, games and lots more.
+Although not exclusively a Labor Day event, the Maryland Renaissance Festival runs on weekends from August 24 through October 20, 2019, in Annapolis, Maryland.
+The whole family will marvel over the 16th century English village with crafts, food, live performances, games, and more.

 Located at MacArthur Boulevard in Glen Echo, the Labor Day Art Show in the Spanish Ballroom takes place Saturday through Monday of Labor Day weekend.
 Featuring artwork for sale from more than 200 regional artists, including sculpture, paintings, ceramics, glass, and jewelry, the event will also include a wide variety of musicians and dancers performing toe-tapping Irish dancing to beautiful Irish folk songs in Glen Echo Park's Bumper Car Pavilion.

-All Labor Day weekend, the Greenbelt Community Center in Maryland offers kids of all ages the chance to enjoy a festival with carnival rides, games, a petting zoo, art exhibits, athletic tournaments, the Miss Greenbelt pageant, and live entertainment.
+All Labor Day weekend, the Greenbelt Community Center in Maryland offers kids of all ages the chance to enjoy the Greenbelt Labor Day Festival with carnival rides, games, a petting zoo, art exhibits, athletic tournaments, the Miss Greenbelt pageant, and live entertainment.
 The carnival hours vary by year so check the official website for up-to-date information before you go.

-On the Monday of Labor Day, the town of Kensington, Maryland celebrates the holiday with a parade and festival.
-The parade begins at St. Paul's Street and Plyers Mill, and the festival is located along Howard and Armory Avenues.
-From 9 a.m. to 3 p.m., enjoy a day of family entertainment with a parade, live music, arts and crafts, food, and kids' activities.
+On the Monday of Labor Day, the town of Kensington, Maryland, celebrates the holiday with a parade and festival.
+The parade begins at St. Paul's Street and Plyers Mill, and the festival is located along Howard and Armory avenues.
+From 9 a.m. to 2 p.m., enjoy a day of family entertainment with a parade, live music, arts and crafts, food, and kids' activities.

-Located on the Great Meadow in the Plains, Virginia, you can celebrate Alexandria's Scottish heritage and enjoy piping and drumming, highland dancing, fiddling competitions, sheep-herding demonstrations, an antique car show, children's activities, and much more.
-Visit on August 31 and September 1, 2019.
+At the Virginia Scottish Games located on the Great Meadow in The Plains, Virginia, you can celebrate Alexandria's Scottish heritage and enjoy piping and drumming, highland dancing, fiddling competitions, sheep-herding demonstrations, an antique car show, children's activities, and much more.